 5. IRAs too.
 An IRA is an individual retirement account.
 You can start one of these anytime at almost any bank or investment company.
 A “traditional” IRA works like a 401(k) in that you can deduct the money you put in on your federal taxes, but will pay taxes when you take it out.
 A “Roth” IRA is the opposite; you don’t get a tax break for your contributions, but when you retire, all of your withdrawals are tax-free.
 (Hint: Roth IRAs are a great idea for young savers).

 7. But you can do both!
 If you contribute to a 401(k) plan at work, you can still open an IRA.
-That means in 2009, you can stash away up to $20,500 for retirement.
+That means in 2014, you can stash away up to $23,000 for retirement.
 A good strategy?
 Contribute to your 401(k) up to the maximum your employer matches, then max out a Roth IRA.
 If you have more to save, make more 401(k) contributions.
+And, if you have freelance or self-employment income, you may be able to save even more pre-tax money.

 8. 401(k) contributions reduce your taxes!
 401(k) contributions reduce your taxable income.
 If you’re in the 25 percent tax bracket and put $100 to your 401(k), you’ll save $25 in taxes.
 Your 401(k) account grows by the entire $100, but your paycheck only decreases $75.